Extension Logo

 • Mechanical control: Can break when hand-pulled.
 Roots can be dug out and disposed of, but continual monitoring is necessary.
 Mowing is not recommended as it is likely to spread seeds.

 • Herbicide control: Spot spray leaves with glyphosate, triclopyr, or imazapyr while the plant is flowering.
-For smaller populations, herbicide can be applied directly to a cut stem.
+For smaller populations, herbicides can be applied directly to a cut stem.
 Follow herbicide application directions on the label.

-Authors: Angela Gupta, Extension educator and Christina Basch, Minnesota Department of Agriculture
+Authors: Angela Gupta, Extension educator, and Christina Basch, Minnesota Department of Agriculture

-Reviewed in 2021
+Reviewed in 2025

 Page survey

-© 2024 Regents of the University of Minnesota.
+© 2026 Regents of the University of Minnesota.
 All rights reserved.
 The University of Minnesota is an equal opportunity educator and employer.
+This work is supported by the U.S. Department of Agriculture’s National Institute of Food and Agriculture.